-Modelling Interview with HOLLY
+Interview with Holly Smale

 First of all, I absolutely loved the book, so I’m honoured to be a part of the blog tour!
 I wanted to start off by asking what about modelling in particular inspired you to write Geek Girl?